Nutriz/GodotWildJam21/README.md

 This game was made by Nutriz and Pinky for the Godot Wild Jam #21.
 Obviously it was made with the amazing open source Godot Engine (https://godotengine.org/)

+## Play the game

+You can play in the browser here: https://nutr1z.itch.io/gwj21-connect-in-people

 ## Story

 You are Marie, a young woman of 20 who has just found a job in telecommunications.
 It's 22 February 1922, it's your first day as a switchboard operator.
 You will have to *connect* the parts between them.
 You are inexperienced but optimistic.
 Your team leader is waiting for you!
 Good luck...